 Your health should always be your number one priority, so if you believe you are a victim of medical negligence, the first step you should take is to find another doctor as soon as possible.
 Your new doctor can take the necessary steps to make sure your condition doesn’t worsen and continue to provide you with vital treatment to undo the damages caused by your initial doctor.

 Obtain Medical Records

 Next, it’s important to request your medical records from your previous provider.
 Your medical records provide a detailed summary of your medical history, with all known treatments, medications, and lab results.
 Obtaining your medical records plays a crucial role in your medical malpractice case and without this information, it will be extremely hard to win your case.
-Your records can be used to prove the negligence of your doctor, so it’s best to obtain these documents before you file your claim.
+Obtain your records before filing your claim to use them as proof of your doctor’s negligence.

 Document Everything in a Journal

 Keeping a journal of your health can be useful if you believe you’re a victim of medical malpractice.
 Record symptoms, thoughts, and feelings to document your experience.
 It’s important to address mental and physical symptoms and explain how the medical error has impacted your life.
-Writing an entry every day with as much detail as possible can be an important tool used in your medical malpractice claim and can help recover necessary compensation.
+Regularly writing detailed daily entries can serve as a vital tool in your medical malpractice claim, aiding in the recovery of essential compensation.

 Contact an Attorney